 “A 10% decrease in total blood cholesterol levels can reduce the incidence of heart disease by as much as 30%.“Centers for Disease Control and Prevention (CDC)

-Our bodies make almost all of the cholesterol we need in order to build the structure of membranes, make hormones, and produce vitamin D. The remainder comes from our food, either directly from cholesterol in animal products or through saturated fat.
+Our bodies make almost all of the cholesterol we need to build the structure of membranes, make hormones, and produce vitamin D. The remainder comes from our food, either directly from cholesterol in animal products or through saturated fat.
 But the modern western diet contains far too much of these, and that’s where problems begin.

 CHOLESTEROL FROM FOOD